JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful.md

     ![Application output](spring-boot-output.png)

-## What's next?
+## Proceed to the next tutorial

-Once you’ve created this application, you can enhance it by adding a database for storing objects.
-Proceed to the next tutorial – [Add a database to a Spring Boot RESTful web service](jvm-spring-boot-restful-db.md).
+Once you’ve created this application, add a database for storing objects and two endpoints to write and retrieve them using the next part of the tutorial – [Add a database to a Spring Boot RESTful web service](spring-boot-restful-db.html).